-And so, after all these years I dared to "tread the boards" again.
-I went out for a local production of Taming of the Shrew, hoping for more lines than just the one but scared to have too many.
+And so, after all those years I dared to "tread the boards" again, going out for a local production of Taming of the Shrew.
+I was hoping for at least two lines this time but was scared to have too many.
 Highly respectful of my wishes, Tim Jon, the Director, gave me very few lines — and four different roles.

 We began rehearsals mid-July, a cast from every conceivable walk of life with one very important thing in common: no free time.

 Planning a rehearsal schedule in which everyone is there for certain scenes takes the skill of an airline pilot (But it was pure coincidence our co-Producer and fellow actor, Stokes Tomlin, was a retired airline pilot).
 Tough as that scheduling turned out to be, the real fly in our ointment was a missing actor: we had no Hortensio (the original cast member bowed out due to illness).